TechDocsStudio/biel-docs/docs/installation/react.md

 ---
 sidebar_label: React
-description: Add an AI chatbot to your React site with this step-by-step guide.
+description: Add an AI chatbot or AI search widget to your React site with this step-by-step guide.
 ---

 # Ask AI chatbot widget for React

-Add an AI chatbot to your React application using Biel.ai's React components.
-The integration works with both functional and class components, and is compatible with Create React App, Vite, and other common React setups.
+Add an [AI chatbot](https://biel.ai) or [AI search widget](https://biel.ai/ai-search-for-docs) to your React application using Biel.ai's React components.

-This guide shows you how to install the package via NPM and add the chat widget to your React components in minutes.

 ## Prerequisites

-Before starting, ensure you have:
 - A **Biel.ai account**.
 If you don't have one, [sign up for free](https://app.biel.ai/accounts/signup/).
 - **A project created in your Biel.ai dashboard**.
 Follow the [Quickstart guide](../quickstart.md) to create one.
 - **A React application** ready to install Biel.ai.
 - **Node.js** installed.

-## Installation

-The Biel.AI chat widget enables a conversational chat powered by AI in your site.
+## Add the chatbot widget

 ![Chatbot widget for docs](./images/biel-widget-docs.png)

-To integrate the Biel.AI chat widget into your site:

-1. Open your terminal or command prompt.
-Navigate to your project's root directory using the `cd` command:

-    ```console
-    cd path/to/your/project
-    ```

-    Replace `path/to/your/project` with your project's actual directory path.

-1. With your terminal still open, run the following command to install Biel.ai:
+1. Install Biel.ai:

     ```console
     npm install biel-react